CiscoUcs/imc-ansible/docs/spec.md

 				default: "no"

 			reapply
+				# todo: vvb
+				# what does this variable mean?? is it required to be exposed via ansible?

 			server_id
 				Specifies the server_id, required for UCS 3260 platform.
 				This is not required for classic IMC platforms.